Adobe Experience Manager (AEM) content fragments are created and managed as page-independent assets.

 Open the Assets browser and filter for Content Fragments (the default is Images).
 Then drag the required fragment onto the component instance.

 Select the content fragment component, then Configure from the toolbar.
-In the dialog you can open the selection dialog to browse and select the required Content Fragment.
+In the dialog, you can open the selection dialog box to browse and select the required Content Fragment.

 An alternative method is to drag a specific content fragment directly onto the page.
-This will automatically create the associated component (Content Fragment).
+This automatically creates the associated component (Content Fragment).

-Initially the content from the Main Element and Master (variation) will be shown.
+Initially the content from the Main Element and Master (variation) is shown.
 You can select other elements and/or variations as required.

-For more information about further editing functionality see also:
+For more information about further editing functionality, see the following:

 * [Responsive Layout](/docs/experience-manager-65/authoring/siteandpage/responsive-layout.html?lang=en) * [Editing Page Content](/docs/experience-manager-65/authoring/authoring/editing-content.html?lang=en)

-Open the fragment’s Configuration dialog to configure the fragment for use on the current page.
+Open the fragment’s Configuration dialog box so you can configure the fragment for use on the current page.
 The dialog can depend on the component used.

-In the appropriate configuration dialog you can select the available parameters, including:
+In the appropriate configuration dialog box, you can select the available parameters, including:

 Specify the fragment to be used.